Asymptotic optimality of Grover-Radhakrishnan-Korepin algorithm: Universal switching map and exclusion of singular arcs

 \begin{proof} Assume that $I$ is a singular interval.
 Then, by definition, we have $\phi_1(t)=0$ with $t\in I$.
 Differentiating and using $\dot\phi_1=\phi_2$ on both $X$- and $Y$-arcs, given by Lemmas \ref{lem:reduced-X-arc} and \ref{lem:reduced-Y-arc}, we obtain $\phi_2(t)=0$ with $t\in I$.

 We next use the reduced equations to determine which controls are compatible with $\phi_1\equiv\phi_2\equiv 0$ on $I$.
 On a $Y$-arc, Lemma \ref{lem:reduced-Y-arc} gives $\dot\phi_2=-\phi_3$.
 Since $\phi_2\equiv 0$ on $I$, this implies $\phi_3(t)=0$ almost everywhere on the portion of $I$ where the active control is $Y$.
 Thus, on any such portion, the full reduced triple is $(\phi_1,\phi_2,\phi_3)=(0,0,0)$.
-But then the normal Hamiltonian contributions of $X$ and $Y$ are equal there, so the control is not selected by the PMP sign rule.
+But then the two PMP function values associated with $X$ and $Y$ are equal there, so the control is not selected by the PMP sign rule.
 In the present bang--bang analysis, every nontrivial bang subarc of a normal extremal is understood as a regular PMP-selected arc.
 Therefore such a portion cannot be a genuine regular bang arc.
 Hence a singular interval cannot contain a nontrivial $Y$-subarc.
 Therefore $u_Y(t)=0$ for almost every $t\in I$, so the singular interval must be a pure $X$-arc almost everywhere.

 Along a pure $X$-arc, Lemma \ref{lem:reduced-X-arc} gives $\dot\phi_3=\sin^2\gamma\,\phi_2$.
 Since $\phi_2\equiv 0$ on $I$, it follows that $\dot\phi_3=0$ on $I$.
 Hence $\phi_3$ is constant on $I$.
 Together with $\phi_1\equiv 0$ and $\phi_2\equiv 0$, this shows that the full reduced moment vector $m(t)=(\phi_1(t),\phi_2(t),\phi_3(t))$ is constant on $I$.